xtmtd/PLWS/README.md

 2) Tools MAFFT, trimAl and FASconCAT-G are used in this script and the former two are recommended to be installed in environmental paths.

 Script3:
-1) Prepare a species list file (species.list with base species excluded) in the initial working folder.
-2) Copy all the genome assemblies to working_folder/assembly/ and replace assembly name using "species_name.fa".
+1) Copy all the genome assemblies to working_folder/DIR_ASSEMBLY/ and replace assembly name using "species_name.fa".
-3) Tools samtools, art, BBtools, faToTwoBit and stampy are used in this script and the former two are recommended to be installed in environmental paths.
+2) Tools samtools, art, BBtools, faToTwoBit and stampy are used in this script and the former two are recommended to be installed in environmental paths.

 Script4:
 1) Prepare a probe set file (***.fasta) in the initial working folder.